pillarjs/send/Readme.md

   set `false` or to supply a new index pass a string or an array in preferred order.

+#### extensions

+  If a given file doesn't exist, try appending one of the given extensions, in the given order.
+The default value is [ ".html", ".js", ".css", ".htm" ] To disable this set `false`.

 #### maxAge

   Provide a max-age in milliseconds for http caching, defaults to 0.